Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 In response to user requests, Mountainsmith created men’s and women’s packs with a gender-specific fit.
 The women’s has a 6L capacity, and the men’s has a 9L capacity.
 Our testers found both remarkably comfortable and well-suited for both on-trail adventures and everyday general use.

-The Best Fishing Fanny Pack: Simms Freestone Fishing Hip Pack ($140)
+The Best Lightweight Fanny Pack: Patagonia Ultralight Black Hole Mini Hip Pack ($29)

 The Best Fishing & Photography Fanny Pack: Mountainsmith Dry Tour Lumbar Pack ($180)